 Salvaged and Recycled Wood

 Salvaged wood containers like whiskey barrels or window boxes may be a good choice for planting larger collections of plants or those that have invasive roots.
 If the wood has been painted and you think the item is before 1980 you should assume that there may be toxic lead in the paint.
+You can also do scrap metal recycling to help with the enviorment.

 Lead paint will chip and flake as it ages, letting it dissolve into soil.
 A good way to assess your antique bucket is to look for lead paint’s characteristic cracking pattern.
 All is not lost.
 If you still want to use the container, use the double potting method.
 Place a smaller pot inside of that wonderful box or barrel.
 No one will ever know and you’ll be confident that the soil will remain healthy.